jeremylong/DependencyCheck/ant/src/site/markdown/configuration.md

 Property             | Description                                                              | Default Value
 ---------------------|--------------------------------------------------------------------------|------------------
-cveUrl12Modified     | URL for the modified CVE 1.2.                                            | http://nvd.nist.gov/download/nvdcve-modified.xml
-cveUrl20Modified     | URL for the modified CVE 2.0.                                            | http://static.nvd.nist.gov/feeds/xml/cve/nvdcve-2.0-modified.xml
-cveUrl12Base         | Base URL for each year's CVE 1.2, the %d will be replaced with the year. | http://nvd.nist.gov/download/nvdcve-%d.xml cveUrl20Base         | Base URL for each year's CVE 2.0, the %d will be replaced with the year. | http://static.nvd.nist.gov/feeds/xml/cve/nvdcve-2.0-%d.xml dataDirectory        | Data directory that is used to store the local copy of the NVD.
+cveUrlModified       | URL for the modified CVE JSON data feed.
+When mirroring the NVD you must mirror the *.json.gz and the *.meta files.
+Optional if your custom cveUrlBase is just a domain name change.  | https://nvd.nist.gov/feeds/json/cve/1.1/nvdcve-1.1-modified.json.gz cveUrlBase           | Base URL for each year's CVE JSON data feed, the %d will be replaced with the year.                          | https://nvd.nist.gov/feeds/json/cve/1.1/nvdcve-1.1-%d.json.gz cveWaitTime          | The time in milliseconds to wait between downloads from the NVD.                                             | 4000 cveStartYear         | The first year of NVD CVE data to download from the NVD.                                                     | 2002 dataDirectory        | Data directory that is used to store the local copy of the NVD.
 This should generally not be changed.        | data databaseDriverName   | The name of the database driver.
 Example: org.h2.Driver.                                                     | &nbsp;
 databaseDriverPath   | The path to the database driver JAR file; only used if the driver is not in the class path.                  | &nbsp;
 connectionString     | The connection string used to connect to the database.
 See using a [database server](../data/database.html). | &nbsp;
 databaseUser         | The username used when connecting to the database.                                                           | &nbsp;
 databasePassword     | The password used when connecting to the database.                                                           | &nbsp;